 Awkward Ivanka Trump Moments That Were Captured By Millions

 Donald Trump's daughter Ivanka Trump has been no stranger to the limelight.
-Though she started her career as a teen model and went on to run her own clothing line, as her father ascended to the American presidency, her role in his administration thrust her into the international spotlight.
-Though she's currently listed as a "presidential adviser," she's done everything from traveling with her father on official visits to India to representing the country at major international summits.
-And as she's not necessarily a trained diplomat, sometimes it can lead to some seriously awkward situations.
+Though she started her career as a teen model and went on to run her own clothing line, her father ascended to the American presidency, and her role in his administration thrust her into the international spotlight.
+Though she served as his "presidential advisor," she's done everything from traveling with her father on official visits to India to representing the country at major international summits.
+And because she wasn't necessarily a trained diplomat, this could sometimes lead to some seriously awkward situations.

-But Ivanka's awkward moments aren't limited to international events.
-Between her father's sometimes questionable comments about her appearance (and handsy greetings) and her straddling the worlds of celebrity and politics, Ivanka has given us all some cringeworthy moments that will stick around long after she's gone from politics.
+But Ivanka's awkward moments weren't limited to international events.
+Between her father's sometimes questionable comments about her appearance (and handsy greetings) and her straddling the worlds of celebrity and politics, Ivanka has given us all some cringeworthy moments that continue to stick around long after she left politics.
 From wardrobe mishaps to social media snubs, here are some of Ivanka Trump's most awkward public appearances.

 Ivanka Trump had to be nudged out of a photo-op with the South Korean president

-Sometimes, when you're the daughter of the president and an unofficial foreign adviser, it's hard to know exactly where you fall in the photo-op pecking order.
-This was especially apparent at the 2019 G20 summit in Japan, when Ivanka Trump, Donald Trump, and Secretary of State Mike Pompeo lined up for a photo with South Korean president, Moon Jae-in.
+Sometimes, when you're the daughter of the president and an unofficial foreign advisor, it's hard to know exactly where you fall in the photo-op pecking order.
+This was especially apparent at the 2019 G20 summit in Japan, when Ivanka Trump, Donald Trump, and then-Secretary of State Mike Pompeo lined up for a photo with the South Korean president at the time, Moon Jae-in.
 As seen in a video from CNN, Ivanka opted to stand right next to Moon's wife, Kim Jung-sook, which would presumably have been the place of the American first lady.

-Since Melania Trump wasn't there, Ivanka appeared to assume she should be standing in the first lady's spot.
-Meanwhile, Secretary of State Pompeo was left awkwardly shuffling behind the lineup, relegated to the second row while Ivanka took the limelight (via CNN).
-Eventually feeling Pompeo's nudge at her back, Ivanka realized she was in the wrong spot, and she somewhat reluctantly moved aside so the secretary of state could take his rightful spot.
-The rest of the photo-op went off smoothly, but it certainly served as a reminder that Ivanka doesn't always remember where she falls in line, sometimes literally.
+Because Melania Trump wasn't there, Ivanka appeared to assume she should be standing in the first lady's spot.
+Meanwhile, then-Secretary of State Pompeo was left awkwardly shuffling behind the lineup, relegated to the second row while Ivanka took the limelight.
+Eventually, feeling Pompeo's nudge at her back, Ivanka realized she was in the wrong spot, and she somewhat reluctantly moved aside so the secretary of state could take his rightful spot.
+The rest of the photo-op went smoothly, but it certainly served as a reminder that Ivanka doesn't always remember where she falls in line, sometimes literally.

 World leaders left Ivanka Trump out of the convo at the G20 summit

-Donald Trump's detractors didn't waste a minute pouncing on the incident either, with tweets like one quipping this was the "very reason there's a table for adults and one for children."
+Donald Trump's detractors didn't waste a minute pouncing on the incident either.
+One tweet quipped that this was the "very reason there's a table for adults and one for children."
 International Monetary Fund Managing Director Christine Lagarde's side-eye got some love too.
-But perhaps the best viral trend to come from the incident were the photos of Ivanka spliced into major historical moments, from Martin Luther King's "I have a dream" speech to the invasion of Normandy (via The Guardian).
+But perhaps the best viral trend to come from the incident were the photos of Ivanka spliced into major historical moments, from Martin Luther King's "I Have a Dream" speech to the invasion of Normandy (via The Guardian).

 Ivanka Trump ended a tough interview because she didn't like the line of questions